Evers loosens restrictions, allowing more businesses to open

 MADISON, Wis.
-(AP) — Dog groomers, upholsterers, lawnmower repair shops and other nonessential businesses that can offer contactless services will be allowed to reopen in Wisconsin, the latest loosening of a stay-at-home order designed to curb the spread of the coronavirus, Gov. Tony Evers announced Monday.
+(AP) — Dog groomers, upholsterers, lawnmower repair shops and other nonessential businesses that able to offer contactless services can reopen this week, the latest loosening of Wisconsin's stay-at-home order designed to curb the spread of the coronavirus, Gov. Tony Evers announced Monday.

+Evers' stay-at-home order runs until May 26 and has kept most nonessential businesses closed, leading to skyrocketing unemployment.
+Evers has been pressured by Republicans and the state chamber of commerce to move more quickly to allow businesses to reopen.

-Starting Wednesday, outdoor recreational rental businesses, such as boats, golf carts and kayaks, can also reopen, along with self-service or automatic car washes.
-They must operate free from contact with customers.
+Under the latest order, starting Wednesday outdoor recreational businesses renting out boats, kayaks and other recreational vehicles, can also reopen.
+So too can self-service or automatic car washes.
+They all must operate free from contact with customers.

-The JBS Packerland plant employs more than 1,200 people and feeds nearly 3.2 million people per day, the company said.
-JBS earlier closed plants in Souderton, Pennsylvania; Greeley, Colorado; and Worthington, Minnesota.
-The first two plants have since reopened, but there are concerns about meat shortages and price increases.

-Under an order that took effect on Friday, some golf courses are allowed to reopen, but not pro shops or club houses; curbside pickup at libraries and arts and crafts stores for materials used to produce face masks and other personal protective equipment is allowed; and lawn care services done by just one person is permitted.
+"We are able to do this in a way that's safe," he said.
+"We're headed in the right direction and I'm confident that we will continue to dial it down."

+Hair salons and barbers remain closed because of the necessary close contact between employee and customer, Evers' legal counsel Ryan Nilsestuen said.

-The move to allow even more businesses to open came as the Wisconsin Supreme Court was accepting arguments from Evers in defense of his stay-at-home order that's scheduled to run through May 26.
+The Wisconsin Supreme Court was meanwhile accepting arguments from Evers in defense of his stay-at-home order that's scheduled to run through May 26.
 Republican legislative leaders are asking the court to block it and force Evers to work with them on a new approach.
-Despite polls showing widespread support for such orders nationwide, Republicans in Wisconsin are critical about the negative effect the closures have on skyrocketing unemployment and the economy.
+Despite polls showing widespread support for such orders nationwide, Wisconsin Republicans have been critical.

-"We may all be in this together, but we don't need to cripple all of us for the pandemic located in a few counties," said Republican state Sen. Van Wanggaard of Racine, warning that Wisconsin could be devastated by Evers' response to the pandemic.
+"We may all be in this together, but we don't need to cripple all of us for the pandemic located in a few counties," said Republican state Sen. Van Wanggaard of Racine, warning Wisconsin could be devastated by Evers' pandemic response.

 Evers reiterated that his decisions are driven by science and what can be safely achieved without causing a spike in infections that would overwhelm the state's medical providers.
 To date, there have been 281 deaths and more than 6,000 confirmed coronavirus cases in Wisconsin.